 These are exciting times in the world of learning.
-Ubiquitous Internet access, shifts in workplace power structures and wider dissemination of cognitive research are some of the many factors contributing to the following trends to watch in the coming year.
+Ubiquitous internet access, working from home and wider dissemination of cognitive research are contributing to new learning design trends.
+In this article, I list some of trends to watch in the coming years.
 This can be a source of inspiration and fuel for creative solutions.

 1. Design Thinking